MicrosoftDocs/quantum-docs/articles/provider-toshiba.md

 ### Completion conditions

-SQBM+ computation service is completed when any of the following conditions is satisfied.
+SQBM+ computation service is completed when any of the following conditions are satisfied:

 - The number of loops reaches `loops` (when `loops` is not 0).
 - The computation time reaches `timeout`.